 Lab Affiliations: Bilingualism, Mind, and Brain Lab.
 El Areyto Lab. (https://faculty.sites.uci.edu/juliotorres/el-areyto-lab/)

-Broadly, I am interested in second language acquisition and cognition.
-Specifically, I research the cognitive (i.e, working memory) and social factors (i.e, learning context) that influence second language acquisition in adults and heritage learners.
-Furthermore, am I also interested in studying changes in the L1 and brain that may occur by consequence of L2 development.
-Ultimately, I hope my research can be used to aid both second language learners and instructors in a variety of different linguistic contexts.
+Specifically, I research the cognitive (i.e., working memory, cognitive control) social (i.e., learning context) and experiential (i.e., past language experience) factors that come to influence second (L2) language acquisition in adults.
+By using both behavioral and neuroscientific methods, I attempt to understand more deeply the factors that interact and contribute to successful language learning.
+Ultimately, I hope my research can be used to aid both language learners and practitioners in a variety of different linguistic contexts.

 Looking for: